ohhi-vn/live_pub_demo/README.md

 Project has two part frontend service & trading service.

-Trading service is a simulator stock price & push stock price change to frontend.
+Trading service is a simulator stock price & push price change to frontend.

 Frontend show stock price from simulator by Phoenix LiveView.

-Using Phoenix PubSub to transport data from trading to frontend.
+Using Phoenix PubSub to transport data between trading to frontend.

 ### Flow of events